Globaldots/globaldots-api-documentation/docs/index.md

 Italy: +39 800 596823

 # Contributing
-We do not usually accept external contributions to our API docuentation, but if you really want to please go to our github repository for more information.
+We do not usually accept external contributions to our API documentation, but if you really want to please go to our github repository for more information.